 By the water: Swimming, sailing and sunbathing are popular pastimes around the Oslofjord come summer.
 The Hvaler Archipelago and Tjøme are perfect destinations for days lazing at sea or on the rocks, while on terra firma Sjøbadet in Moss and Ringshaugstranda in Tønsberg are two Blue Flag beaches.
 Lake Mjøsa, Norway's largest lake, is another popular destination on a hot summer day.

-Speed in Lillehammer: Built for the winter games in 1994, the Lillehammer Olympic Park, located near Hunderfossen, some 15 kilometres north of Lillehammer, is the only bobsleigh and luge track in Scandinavia.
+Speed in Lillehammer: Built for the winter games in 1994, the Lillehammer Olympic Park, located near Hunderfossen, some 15 kilometers north of Lillehammer, is the only bobsleigh and luge track in Scandinavia.
 This is the place to try bobsleighing, bob-rafting, skeleton (a type of sled) and bobsleighing on wheels (also known as "wheelbob") in summer.

 Places to visit